Preparation of Manuscript

 All manuscripts are reviewed first by an editor called (Desk Review).
 All authors need to follow the following checklist before submission.
 In Desk Review the paper is checked for the following five points.

-1) Plagiarism Reports should not be more than 18% (Turnitin).
+1) Plagiarism Reports should not be more than 17% (Turnitin).

 Review Process

-In case a paper pass the Desk Review, it is further processed for double blind review to qualified reviewers.
+In case a paper passes the Desk Review, it is further processed for double blind review to qualified reviewers.
 The Paper will be reviewed by two reviewers blindly.
 For acceptance, it is important to have at Least two positive reviews for the paper.
 Decisions will be made as rapidly as possible, and the journal strives to return reviewers’ comments to authors within one month.
 The editorial board will re-review manuscripts that are accepted pending revision.

 Style of Manuscripts